 Therapy is about self acceptance

 As well as knowing ourselves, that acceptance requests of us that we get in touch with our vulnerability and take risks, and make mistakes.
 I practice what I preach in that I see myself as just as flawed and human as everybody else.
 When we meet online for therapy I will work hard to develop a safe space in which you can explore your vulnerability and difficult feelings with an open and understanding 'other'.

 Which means I recognise everyone’s chosen identity as equal and valid.
 I have worked with many clients who self-identify as LGBTQ+ and consider myself an ally.
 I have always seen the person before the label, and have also undertaken training in LGBTQ+ issues, such as working with non-binary and trans clients, because it should never be my clients' job to have to teach me about their world, just about themselves.
 Beyond sexuality and gender, I am a supporter of equal rights and believe that a society that does not recognise and accept privilege and difference is one which lets down its most vulnerable citizens.

-I have been a therapist for over 10 years and currently live and work in Brighton, UK.
-You can read about my qualifications and accreditations here .
+I have been a therapist for over 10 years and you can read about my qualifications and accreditations here .
 I identify as cisgender and use the pronouns she/her.